alexander02468/actatools/docs/acta-study User Guide.md

 At its core, the study is represented by a Directed Acyclic Graph (DAG), which describes how steps are dependent on one another and what needs to be run first.

-If a single program execution (let's call it Step B) depends on results from another program execution (le'ts call it Step A), then we need to make sure that Step A is ran before Step B, otherwise dependent files may not exist or be out of date.
+If a single program execution (let's call it Step B) depends on results from another program execution (let's call it Step A), then we need to make sure that Step A is ran before Step B, otherwise dependent files may not exist or be out of date.
 Furthermore, if Step A uses a variable value that depends on which "run" you are on, then Step B also needs to inherit this dependency as the output of Step A may be changing per variable value.
 This entire process can be more generally referred to as orchestration.

 Some terminology is needed to define how Studies are created and managed.
 Specifically, we look at the following terms: